 In a statement for an exhibition at the Albany Museum of Art in 1989, then curator Peter Doroshenko wrote: “[The paintings blend] in a loose philosophical way various western iconography, dream sources, and Freudian imagery.
 Glenn Goldberg’s paintings contain many groupings, codes or “pools” of reference, molded intuitively from a multiplicity of sensibilities.
 In taking them out of their usual context and placing them in an environment that is unnatural, the works become both fictional and dramatic.
 Goldberg’s art flows from an immeasurable vacillation between the grand and the intimate… He does not make epic pictures to be worshipped, though each breathes deeply of the sublime.”

 Chuck Webster is from Binghamton, New York, and was educated at Oberlin College, American University and Brooklyn.
 His work appears in the collection of the Whitney Museum of American Art and the Baltimore Museum.
-He has shown in New York, Boston, Copenhagen, Cologne, London, Cincinnati and other locations and is represented by ZieherSmith Gallery in New York.
+He has shown in New York, Boston, Copenhagen, Cologne, London, Cincinnati and other locations.